-At h&h Accredited Training, our community comprises students and staff, as well as wide network of like-minded businesses that we collaborate with on things such as training, traineeships, work placement and also finding jobs and careers for students who graduate.
+Our Disability Partners form an integral part of your studies here at h&h Accredited Training.
+As you know, our community comprises students and staff, but it also includes a wide network of like-minded businesses that we collaborate with on things such as training, traineeships, work placement and also finding jobs and careers for students who graduate.

 h&h works with Eurella in so many ways that are mutually beneficial and also that help guarantee our graduates workplace and/or employment opportunities after graduation.

 Bree Lord is Senior Links Manager at Eurella.
 Here, she chats with us about her job and why she enjoys working with h&h.

 Q: Please can you tell me about Eurella?
 What roles does the organisation play in helping people with disabilities in our community?

 A: Eurella is a disability service that supports adults and children who are living with multiple disabilities.
 We have been around for just over 65 years and we do so much more now compared to what we used to.

 The National Disability Insurance Scheme (NDIS) means we can offer a great deal more to people living with disabilities.
 This encompasses in-home support, community support, taking people to appointments, support coordination in assisting people to get the services that they require and making the appropriate referrals to ensure that they have the services that they need.
 We can essentially provide support in whatever area the person has NDIS funding for and is deemed as ‘reasonable and necessary supports”.